Eugene R. Brady: Korean War and the remainder of the 1950s

-In September 1952 he returned to MCAS Cherry Point where he joined VMR-252 flying the R4Q Packet.
+In September 1952 he returned to MCAS Cherry Point, where he joined VMR-252 flying the R4Q Packet.
 He remained as a pilot with -252 until July 1954 when he was moved to be the assistant Operations Officer at Headquarters and Maintenance Squadron 35 (H&MS-35).
-From September 1954 until October 1955 he also served as an assistant Operations Officer for the 2nd Marine Aircraft Wing.From November 1955 until September 1957 he was assigned as the Assistant Inspector with Aircraft, Fleet Marine Force, Atlantic at Naval Air Station Norfolk, Virginia.
-After that he was assigned to Naval Air Station Corpus Christi, Texas as a flight instructor from September 1957 to March 1959.
-Capt Brady returned to the Fleet Marine Force in March 1959 serving as the Aide-de-Camp to Major General Carson A. Roberts, Commanding General of the 1st Marine Aircraft Wing at Marine Corps Air Station Iwakuni, Japan.
-In November 1959 he was transferred to the 3rd Marine Aircraft Wing at Marine Corps Air Station El Toro, California where he again served as the Aide-de-Camp to the Commanding General until December 1960.
+From September 1954 until October 1955 he also served as an assistant operations officer for the 2nd Marine Aircraft Wing.
+From November 1955 until September 1957 he was assigned as the assistant inspector with aircraft, Fleet Marine Force, Atlantic at Naval Air Station Norfolk, Virginia.
+After that he was assigned to Naval Air Station Corpus Christi, Texas, as a flight instructor from September 1957 to March 1959.
+Brady returned to the Fleet Marine Force in March 1959 serving as the aide-de-camp to Major General Carson A. Roberts, commanding general of the 1st Marine Aircraft Wing at Marine Corps Air Station Iwakuni, Japan.
+In November 1959 he was transferred to the 3rd Marine Aircraft Wing at Marine Corps Air Station El Toro, California, where he again served as the aide-de-camp to the commanding general until December 1960.